Donrwalsh/game/README.md

 - The lines are behind the icons but could be better arranged so they don't overlap at all.
 Consistency of spacing is required and maybe requires variables to set up correctly?
 - Naturally everything is set up just for green and will need rearrangement to enable multiple colors.
 - Sizing of the bottom section is the same for both screen types and I don't know if that will work.
 Need some sort of spacing constraints to rely on when dropping more elements into the bottom pane.
+- There's a whole lot of manual spacing happening with the prereq bars.
+How much of this can be tied directly to as few structural variables as possible?